lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ## Management commands

--   For new management commands, you can include a tenant argument, so you can activate the tenant before executing the command.
+-   For new commands, you can include a tenant argument.
--   For existing, non tenant-aware commands, you can define a special command wrapper.
+-   For existing, non tenant-aware commands, you can define a .emph[special command wrapper].

 --